munificent/craftinginterpreters/book/scanning-on-demand.md

 Our second interpreter, clox, has three phases -- scanner, compiler, and virtual machine.
 A data structure joins each pair of phases.
 Tokens flow from scanner to compiler, and chunks of bytecode from compiler to VM.
-We begun our implementation near the end with [chunks][] and the [VM][].
+We began our implementation near the end with [chunks][] and the [VM][].
 Now, we're going to hop back to the beginning and build a scanner that makes tokens.
 In the [next chapter][], we'll tie the two ends together with our bytecode compiler.